 #38 Hilo Farmers Market, Hilo, Hawaii

 Noted for its fresh fruit and diverse plant selection, the Hilo Farmers Market offers native fruits for every season.
 Found back in 1988, this market has collected a number of awards throughout the years including Best Farmers Market from Hawaii Magazine.
 It was also the first market to be federally approved to accept food stamps by way of a unique electronic system and EBT cards.
 The Hilo market is open seven days a week, with the largest number of vendors attending the Wednesday and Saturday markets.
 Some items from the market are even available for purchase online.

-Courtesy of The Market at Pepper Place
+#37 The Market at Pepper Place, Birmingham, Ala.

 The Market at Pepper Place was founded in 2000 to connect Alabama farmers to the community.
 With more than 100 vendors, including both farmers and craftspeople, the market is a lively place to visit every Saturday from May until December.
 During peak season, more than 10,000 people come for the fresh produce live music, kids’ activities, and chef demos.

 The Santa Fe Famers Market, New Mexico’s largest market, is open every Saturday year-round with additional market times on Tuesdays and Wednesdays during the peak season.
 The managers pride themselves on the market’s well-curated selection of goods — only food grown in northern New Mexico is permitted.
 They also advocate for farmers, ranchers, and other land-based producers to provide equitable access to fresh, local food directly to the community.

 Farmers’ Market has everything from seasonal produce and dairy products to green juice and cold kombucha drinks on tap and in bottles.
 Whichever market location you go to, the variety is wide and the people are friendly.
 Plus there are always kids’ activities, live music, and ready-to-eat foods.